Grave of the Fireflies: Box office and home video

+Critical reception

 The film received universal critical acclaim.
+The film review aggregator website Rotten Tomatoes reported a 100% approval rating based on 46 reviews with an average rating of 9.30/10.
+The website's critical consensus reads: "An achingly sad anti-war film, Grave of the Fireflies is one of Studio Ghibli's most profoundly beautiful, haunting works."
+Metacritic assigned the film a score of 94 out of 100 based on 16 reviews, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times considered it to be one of the best and most powerful war films and, in 2000, included it on his list of great films.
-The film review aggregator website Rotten Tomatoes reported a 100% approval rating based on 40 reviews with an average rating of 9.30/10.
-The website's critical consensus reads: "An achingly sad anti-war film, Grave of the Fireflies is one of Studio Ghibli's most profoundly beautiful, haunting works."

 Filmmaker Akira Kurosawa praised the film and considered it his favourite Ghibli production.
 He wrote a letter of praise to Hayao Miyazaki, mistakenly believing he directed Grave of the Fireflies.
 Miyazaki himself praised the film as Takahata's masterpiece, but criticized Seita for not behaving how he believes the son of a navy lieutenant should behave.

 The film ranked number 12 on Total Film's 50 greatest animated films.
 It was also ranked at number 10 in Time Out's "The 50 greatest World War II movies" list.
 Empire magazine ranked the film at number 6 in its list of "The Top 10 Depressing Movies".
 The film ranked number 19 on Wizard's Anime Magazine on their "Top 50 Anime released in North America".
 The Daily Star, ranking the film 4th on its list of greatest short story adaptations, wrote that "There is both much and little to say about the film.
 It is simply an experience—a trip through the lonely boroughs of humanity that the world collectively looked, and still looks, away from".
 Theron Martin of Anime News Network said that, in terms of the original U.S. Manga Corps dub, while the other voices were "perfectly acceptable", "Setsuko just doesn't sound quite convincing as a four-year-old in English.
 That, unfortunately, is a big negative, since a good chunk of the pathos the movie delivers is at least partly dependent on that performance".